The Healing Power of Nature – Taste of the Forest

 The most interesting discovery during studying forest bathing for me was the electromagnetic effect of Earth on our body.

-Usually you can read about negative effects of electromagnetic fields on humans (smartphones, wifi, broadcast towers…), but the way the Earth affects us is something different.
+Usually, you can read about the negative effects of electromagnetic fields on humans (smartphones, wifi, broadcast towers…), but the way the Earth affects us is something different.
 Maybe because we are her age-long inhabitants, we are perfectly tuned to her electromagnetic effects.

 Ever since we use rubber shoes and live in the tall buildings made of ferroconcrete, we literally isolated ourselves from the Earth.

 The surface of the Earth is conductive and charged by a constantly recharging flow of free electrons.
 The Earth’s surface has a negative potential, which can interact with our bodies to stabilize the function of our corporal systems, organs and cells.
 Changes in the intensity of Earth’s potential are, according to the increasing amount of researches important in adjusting our biological hours which regulate our body’s biorhythms like the production of cortisol (stress hormone) during the day.

 Electrons flowing from the Earth through the bare feet into our body can neutralize free radicals, so they lower the chance of a disease or cancer in our body.

 Walking barefoot or in shoes from a non-isolating material (leather) allows electrons to flow into our body.
 Earthing, that’s what this method is called, makes us less sensitive to pain and makes our sleep better.